JunctionGate/junctiongate-alpha-issues/README.md

-# Junction Gate Alpha
+# Junction Gate Legacy

-A public repository for tracking issues related to Junction Gate Alpha.
+A public repository for tracking issues related to Junction Gate Legacy.